Thymis-io/thymis/docs/src/getting_started/nixos.md

-    repo-path = "/var/lib/thymis/repository"; # directory where the controller will store the repository holding the project database-url = "sqlite:////var/lib/thymis/thymis.sqlite"; # URL of the database base-url = "https://my-thymis-controller/"; # base URL of the controller, how it will be accessed from the outside auth-basic = true; # whether to enable authentication using a basic username/password auth-basic-username = "admin"; # username for basic authentication auth-basic-password-file = "/var/lib/thymis/auth-basic-password"; # file containing the password for basic authentication
+    repo-path = "/var/lib/thymis/repository"; # directory where the controller will store the repository holding the project database-url = "sqlite:////var/lib/thymis/thymis.sqlite"; # URL of the database base-url = "https://my-thymis-controller/"; # base URL of the controller, how it will be accessed from the outside agent-access-url = "https://my-thymis-controller/"; # URL of the controller to be used by the agents auth-basic = true; # whether to enable authentication using a basic username/password auth-basic-username = "admin"; # username for basic authentication auth-basic-password-file = "/var/lib/thymis/auth-basic-password"; # file containing the password for basic authentication